-With parliament having been prorogued in the early hours of 10 September, it means that MPs had sat for four days, before all existing legislative debates came to an end.
+With parliament having originally been prorogued in the early hours of 10 September, it meant that MPs had sat for four days, before they expected all existing legislative debates came to an end.

-In that time, MPs passed a bill which compels the Prime Minister to ask the EU to extend the date of Brexit, it parliament has not voted in favour of a no deal Brexit, or for a withdrawal agreement, by 19 October.
+Additionally, in that time MPs passed a bill which compels the Prime Minister to ask the EU to extend the date of Brexit, it parliament has not voted in favour of a no deal Brexit, or for a withdrawal agreement, by 19 October.

-This time could be used by the government to try and pass a withdrawal agreement.
+The time before 31 October could be used by the government to try and pass a withdrawal agreement.
 If no agreement is passed then, under the terms of the legislation just passed by parliament, the date we leave the EU will be pushed back unless the EU refuses to agree to an extension.

 Update 11 September 2019

 We updated this article to cover the Scottish Court of Session's ruling on 11 September 2019 that the prorogation was unlawful.

 Update 24 September 2019